souravkhan12/Todo/README.md

 # Todo
-#This is the simple Todo list first version
+#This is the simple Todo list second version